danhislop/Projects/RVDistributions/README.md

 - Allow parameter setting from the input menu, e.g. lambda value.

 ## Author
-- Dan Hislop, for a class project with Georgia Tech's ISYE6644 Simulation class.
+- Dan Hislop, for a class project with Georgia Tech's ISYE6644 Simulation class as part of MS Analytics program.